benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 <p>Taylor and Griesemer have developed an experimentation tool (on the <a
 href="https://go.googlesource.com/go/+/refs/heads/dev.go2go">go2go</a>
-branch) that converts generic Go code as specified in this proposal to normal Go code, allowing developers to compile and run generic code today.
+branch) that converts the Go code as specified in this proposal to normal Go code, allowing developers to compile and run generic code today.
 There's even a version of the Go playground that lets people share and run code written under this proposal online &mdash; for example, here